anish-lakkapragada/WikipediaGame/README.md

 # Wikipedia Game

-> 🚧 Project is sunsetted due to Heroku free-tier dying.
+> 🚧 Project is sunsetted due to Heroku free-tier removal.

 ### The Wikipedia Game is a game where you try to go from one page to another only using the hyperlinks on the page.